 Below are some the items I found indispensable for a mama with Fibromyalgia:

-- A front pack.
+A front pack.
 This is a difficult one.
 On the one hand, you are going to hold the weight anyway, so why not distribute it more evenly.
 On the other, from about six months my little guys became too heavy for my shoulders to bear for too long.
-I would like a sling for the first few months if I do it again.
+I absolutely loved having the Boba wrap with number three and I was so sad that I hadn’t heard of it for the first two.
+For more about baby wearing see this post.

 I loved the Gemini Beco – it goes from 7 pounds/3kg, which both of my babies started off at!